 If your business offers more than one product or service level, Upsell and Cross-Sell Email Marketing can help you increase sales to the customers you already have.
-Upsells and cross-sells can generate results sooner rather than later, at lower cost, while preserving goodwill and cultivating loyalty among your existing clients.
+As a digital marketing agency, we always say that upsells and cross-sells can generate results sooner rather than later, at lower cost, while preserving goodwill and cultivating loyalty among your existing clients.

 Acquiring a new customer typically takes a substantial investment of marketing budget and time.
 It is not unusual for that investment to exceed the revenue from the customer’s first order.
 To realize your marketing return on investment you can:

 - Wait for repeat purchases from successfully retained customers to build cumulative sales revenue.
 This is typically longer-term, taking a year or more to achieve ROI.

 - In the short- to medium-term, it is possible to accelerate new customer ROI via purchases of larger quantities, additional items or enhanced services using Upsell and Cross-Sell Email Marketing.